-If you have a vagina, wash it with water before getting it on.
+If you have a vagina, wash your vulvar area with water before getting it on.
 The fact of the world, is we are covered in bacteria, if you wash your vagina and vulva before anything goes in it, you lessen the chance of bacteria getting pushed into your urinary tract.
-Your partner should also wash his or her fingers, toys, or penis as well to avoid infection.
+Your partner should also wash their fingers, toys, or penis as well to avoid infection.
 Using a USDA organic mild soap with no extra ingredients or additives is best.

 Pee After Sex!

 Pee after sex.
 It is so important.
 It’s better to have a bladder that’s more full than not, so you can clear out that urethra, but regardless try and pee relatively soon after having sex.

 Please excuse me for being indelicate, but if you wipe back to front (anus to vagina), you are helping to drag poo bacteria up towards the urethra, which is something we definitely don’t want to do while we are trying to prevent UTI’s.

 Test your Urine